Amtrak train stranded in Oregon for over a day finally on the move again

 Breaking News Emails

-A stalled Amtrak train is finally on the move nearly 40 hours after it struck a fallen tree on the track during a winter storm, leaving its nearly 200 passengers stranded onboard in Oregon.
+A stalled Amtrak train is finally on the move 40 hours after it struck a fallen tree during a winter storm in Oregon, leaving its almost 200 passengers stranded.

-The company announced in a tweet Tuesday morning that the Coast Starlight train was "on the move" and to expect delays.
+The railroad announced in a tweet Tuesday morning that the Coast Starlight train was "on the move" and to expect delays.

-The train had departed Seattle on Sunday and became stranded nearly 321 miles away in Oakridge, Oregon just after 6:15 p.m, Amtrak said in a statement.
+The train had departed Seattle on Sunday and became stranded almost 321 miles away in Oakridge, Oregon just after 6:15 p.m, Amtrak said in a statement.

 None of the 183 passengers aboard the train or crew members were hurt in the crash, but because of deteriorating weather conditions, Amtrak said it was unsafe to try and move people from the train.

-In addition to snow, wind gusts were over 20 mph and temperatures had dipped to the low 30s on Sunday.
+In addition to snow, wind gusts were more than 20 mph and temperatures had dipped to the low 30s Sunday.

 "We sincerely regret the extended delay customers on the southbound Coast Starlight experienced due to extreme weather issues while traveling with Amtrak," he said.